emanuelegobb/BAB_trading_strat/README.md

 # BAB Strategy Market-Neutral Backtest

-A streamlined implementation of the classic **Betting-Against-Beta (BAB)** market-neutral equity strategy.
+A streamlined implementation of the classic **Betting-Against-Beta (BAB)** market-neutral equity strategy applied on the historical constituents of the SP500 equity index.
 This version uses a standard, non-timed BAB approach—proprietary timing logic has been removed for confidentiality.

 ---